ChiSigma/spirited-away-splash/README.md

 # Spirited Away Splash Page

-This was the final state of the Spirited Away information page for the Chi Sigma Cruise on March 31st, 2017
+This was the final state of the Spirited Away information page for the Chi Sigma Cruise on April 6th, 2018.